rubenkku/SF-dev-XXXX-ChatGPT/README.md

 ### Functionalities Already Implemented and Working:
 - **7-man Tablebases Integration**: Moves are made instantly by querying the tablebases, and the engine chooses the best move accordingly.
+The tablebase move picker algorithm has been revised to prioritize selecting the longest path in drawn or lost games.
+It aims to avoid repeated moves from the tablebases whenever possible, thereby maximizing game duration and creating time pressure for the opponent.
 - **BIN Book Support**: Added support for upto four BIN books with a "best move" option (true or false).
 - **Enhanced BIN Polybook Functionality**:
   - Moves are picked based on their exact weight percentage (`% = move weight / sum of all move weights for that position`) when the "best move" option is set to false.